Fourier-Mukai and autoduality for compactified Jacobians. I: Appendix: Hitchin fibration vs compactified Jacobians of spectral curves

 Part \eqref{F:corr-spec3} follows from \eqref{F:corr-spec2} and the fact that the bijective correspondence $\Pi$ of \eqref{F:corr-spec1} does hold in families as well (see \cite[Prop.
 5.1]{Sch}).

 \end{proof}

-\begin{remark} Note that if $d$ and $r$ are coprime, then for every $\un a\in \A$ the polarization $\un q^{\un a}$ on $C_{\un a}$ is general since there are no strictly semistable Higgs pairs, hence no strictly semistable torsion-free rank-$1$ sheaves on $C_{\un a}$ by Fact \ref{F:corr-spec}\eqref{F:corr-spec2}.
+\begin{remark} Note that if $d$ and $r$ are coprime, then for every $\un a\in \A^{\rm reg}$ the polarization $\un q^{\un a}$ on $C_{\un a}$ is general since there are no strictly semistable Higgs pairs, hence no strictly semistable torsion-free rank-1 sheaves on $C_{\un a}$ by Fact \ref{F:corr-spec}\eqref{F:corr-spec2}.

-In the general case, Chaudouard-Laumon \cite{CL1} have introduced, after taking a suitable cover of $ \A^{\rm reg}$, alternative semistablity conditions on the stack $\M$ of Higgs pairs, for which there are no strictly semistable objects.
-The moduli spaces defined by these new semistability conditions are such that the fibers of the associated Hitchin fibrations are always isomorphic to Esteves's fine compactified Jacobians.
+In the general case, Chaudouard-Laumon \cite{CL1} have introduced, after taking a suitable cover of $ \A^{\rm reg}$, alternative semistability conditions on the stack of Higgs pairs over $\A^{\rm reg}$, for which there are no strictly semistable objects.
+The moduli spaces defined by these new semistability conditions are such that the fibers of the associated Hitchin fibrations are always isomorphic to fine compactified Jacobians.

 \end{remark}